 BSE surveillance also facilitates an estimate of the prevalence of BSE in Canada’s adult cattle herd.
 This is important because it allows Canada to improve or maintain its status with the OIE and the international community.

 Canada has conducted surveillance for BSE since 1993.
 ARD has participated in the national BSE surveillance program since 1996.
-Alberta enhanced its BSE surveillance in 2002 by targeting cattle over 18 months of age that exhibited neurological signs, were downers, or were condemned at a provincially licensed abattoir; were presented for emergency slaughter, or died for no apparent reason.
+Alberta enhanced its BSE surveillance in 2002 by targeting cattle over 18 months of age that exhibited neurological signs, were downers, or were condemned at provincially licensed abattoirs, were presented for emergency slaughter, or died for no apparent reason.
+After that time, the CABSESP has evolved according to changing international, industry and cattle conditions.
 ARD shares information on an ongoing basis with the CFIA on BSE surveillance.

 What is the Canada-Alberta BSE Surveillance Program?